Staph Infections: Causes, Risk Factors, and Treatment

 Staph infections are caused by staphylococcus bacteria, which are found on the skin, in the nose and mouth, and the genital and anal area.
 While they are not always dangerous, staphylococcus bacteria can lead to many types of infections if they enter the body.
 This can range from minor skin infections like a boil to serious and antibiotic-resistant infections that can be life-threatening.
-The infection is also contagious and the staphylococcus bacteria can survive on cloth like pillowcases and towels for a long time until they infect another person.
+This infection is contagious.
+Additionally, staphylococcus bacteria can survive on cloth like pillowcases and towels for a long time until they infect another person.

 The severity and effects of staphylococcus infection can vary from person to person.
 Numerous factors can come into play to increase your risk of developing staph infections.
-This may include an underlying health condition, such as diabetes, HIV/AIDS, kidney problems, cancer, skin condition like eczema, and respiratory illness like emphysema or cystic fibrosis.
-As these conditions typically weaken the immune system, staphylococcus bacteria find it easier to enter into the body and cause health complications.
+This may include an underlying health condition such as diabetes, HIV/AIDS, kidney problems, or cancer.
+This can also include a skin condition like eczema or respiratory illness like emphysema or cystic fibrosis.
+Because these conditions typically weaken the immune system, staphylococcus bacteria find it easier to enter into the body and cause health complications.

 Invasive devices such as urinary catheters, dialysis tubing, feeding tubes, intravascular catheters, and breathing tubes can also increase the risk of staphylococcus infection because the bacteria can easily travel through the medical tubing to the inside of the body.
 Moreover, staph infections can also spread through abrasions, cuts, and skin-to-skin contact, which are seen to be common in contact sports.
 Sharing towels, uniforms, or sports gear can also increase the risk of staph infections.

 If staphylococcus bacteria enter the bloodstream, then it can cause severe infections, such as sepsis and toxic shock syndrome.
 Therefore, it is recommended to contact a primary care physician to diagnose the condition as soon as the symptoms of staph infection are noticed.